Education

 Seychelles

-Seychelles is a group of 115 islands (archipelago) located to the east of Africa, in the Indian ocean.
+Seychelles is a group of 115 islands (an archipelago) located to the east of Africa, in the Indian Ocean.
 It was left unoccupied until the French and British governments colonized the archipelago in the 16th century.
 However, reports have it that pirates visited the area before the French government took over.
 It finally attained independence in 1976.

-Some of the notable tourist attractions of the Seychelles are listed below:
+Some of the notable tourist attractions of Seychelles are listed below:

-– 5-star resorts of Mahe, Praslin and La Digue
+• The 5-star resorts of Mahe, Praslin, and La Digue

 Egypt